joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 """
 Create a matrix of the product of the probabilities of seperate dice rolls.
 This will compute the probability of all combinations of their sums.

+    Parameters:
+        prob1 (array): A numpy array containing the probability of each roll for player 1. prob2 (array): A numpy array containing the probability of each roll for player 2.
+    Returns:
+        prob_matrix (array): A matrix containing the joint probabilities of each roll combination.
 """
     prob_matrix = np.outer(prob1, prob2)
     return(prob_matrix)